Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Empirical results and discussion

-Finally, considering all temporal aggregations, for Data Set A, LR-BU-CT was optimal for wind turbines and considering all cross-sectional levels, and GB-BU-CT was optimal for aggregated turbine model forecasts and power delivered to the grid.
-For Data Set B, LR-BU-CT was optimal across all levels.
-One dominant trend was the optimality of LR-BU-CT.
-For Data Set A, optimally cross-temporally reconciled forecasts considering all cross-sectional and temporal levels was $4.3\%$ more accurate than the optimally cross-sectionally reconciled forecasts.
-For Data Set B, the optimal cross-temporally reconciled forecasts were $4.8\%$ more accurate than the optimal cross-sectionally reconciled forecasts.
-This suggests that cross-temporal reconciliation exhibits significant advantages over cross-sectional reconciliation, and that for wind farm time series, aggregating forecasts leads to better accuracies than forecasts of aggregated data.
+Finally, considering all temporal aggregations in Table \ref{tab:results_ct_2}, for Data Set A, GB-CT(BU) was the top-performing model at Levels 1 and 0 of the cross-sectional hierarchy.
+LR-TCS-WLSV-SHR was the top performing model at the bottom level and across all levels of the cross-sectional hierarchy.
+For Data Set B, LR-TCS-WLSV-SHR outperformed other methods across all levels.
+One dominant trend was the strong performance of the TCS-WLSV-SHR and CT(BU) methods.
+The strong performance of CT(BU) suggests that there is value in forecasting the wind energy at the lowest level and aggregating them to higher levels which are often of interest to decision-makers, i.e., the power delivered to grid.
+The strong performance of LR-TCS-WLSV-SHR suggests that addressing temporal dependencies before cross-sectional relationships indicates that capturing and reconciling time-based patterns and trends is crucial for such forecasts.
+Moreover, in such sequential reconciliation, the cross-sectional shrinkage reconciliation which was found to perform best in Section \ref{cross-sec} is similarly reflected in these results.
+For Data Set A, the best cross-temporally reconciled forecasts considering all cross-sectional and temporal levels were $5.1\%$ more accurate than the best cross-sectionally reconciled forecasts.
+For Data Set B, the best cross-temporally reconciled forecasts were also $5.1\%$ more accurate than the best cross-sectionally reconciled forecasts.
+This suggests that cross-temporal reconciliation exhibits significant advantages over cross-sectional reconciliation, and that for high-frequency wind farm time series, temporally aggregating forecasts at various temporal levels can help to improve the forecast accuracy.